KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on Slander and False Witness as IL₃ Mortus-Band Operation

 Interpersonal slander, false witness, and structurally analogous speech-acts that deliberately misrepresent the structural reality of another being map to **IL₃ IDM (Mortus) spurious articulation** cascading from **IL₄ IDL (Nyxea)** architecture.
-The mechanism: Nyxea provides the entropic-coherent narrative architecture (the false framing); Mortus articulates that framing into broadcast-ready spurious signal; IL₂ ISM (Skotos) carries it through perceptual broadcast at the personality-identity register; embodied authoritarian dynamics (IL₁) enforce social consequence on the slandered party.
+The mechanism: Nyxea provides the entropic-coherent narrative architecture (the spurious framing); Mortus articulates that framing into broadcast-ready spurious signal; IL₂ ISM (Skotos) carries it through perceptual broadcast at the personality-identity register; embodied authoritarian dynamics (IL₁) enforce social consequence on the slandered party.
 The full entropic cascade thus operates at the verbal / interpersonal register exactly as it operates at the cosmic register — same five-station mechanism, scaled to relational interaction.

 **Structural diagnostic.** Slander differs from honest disagreement at the layer of intent and source-fidelity.
 Honest disagreement carries **L₃ DM (Noeüs)** discernment of structural reality even when conclusions diverge; slander carries **IL₃ IDM (Mortus)** deliberate spurious articulation of structural reality known to be otherwise.
 The Resonant Blade (L₃ DM Noeüs) cuts through Mortus-band signal by re-articulating the structural reality the slander obscured.

 **Structural escalation.** When slander is institutionally amplified — coordinated false witness, organized character extraction, regulatory weaponization through fabricated framings — the cascade engages all five inverse stations rather than only IL₃ / IL₂.
 The institutional layer (IL₁) becomes the enforcement mechanism that would not exist without the IL₃ Mortus articulation seeding the IL₂ Skotos broadcast.

+**Note on terminology.** "False witness" is retained where it functions as scriptural / juridical mythic terminology (the Decalogue's *ʿēd shāqer*, the legal category).
+When the operation is named structurally rather than scripturally, **spurious witness** or **counterfeit testimony** are the canonical-language forms.

-**SPR cross-reference.** The full operator entry for slander / false witness as a speech-act resides in the SPR Actions section.
+**SPR cross-reference.** The full operator entry for slander / counterfeit testimony as a speech-act resides in the SPR Actions section.
 This note registers the cascade structure that the SPR operator instantiates.

 ### Note on YHWH as Cultural Conflation of the Dual Trees